×

 • For example, a customer is unlikely to buy a new washing machine if they know the motor will burn out after three months.

-• The product is significantly different to its description, sample or demonstration model, eg a jersey described as 100% wool that’s 30% acrylic.
+• The product is significantly different to its description, sample, or demonstration model, for example, a jersey described as 100% wool that’s 30% acrylic.

-• The product is unfit for its normal purpose and can't easily be made fit for purpose within a reasonable time, eg washable wallpaper that bubbles after being wiped clean.
+• The product is unfit for its normal purpose and can't easily be made fit for purpose within a reasonable time, for example, washable wallpaper that bubbles after being wiped clean.

-• It’s unsafe, eg a bicycle with faulty brakes.
+• It’s unsafe, for example, a bicycle with faulty brakes.

-If you sell vehicles or other expensive items, eg high-end computers, faults might be considered serious when:
+If you sell vehicles or other expensive items, such as high-end computers, faults might be considered serious when:

-• Repair costs are high compared with the price paid, eg repairs of $1,000 on a car bought for $5,000.
+• Repair costs are high compared with the price paid, such as repairs of $1,000 on a car bought for $5,000.

-• There are a number of small faults, which on their own are minor but together make a big difference to its performance.
+• There are several small faults, which on their own are minor but together make a big difference to its performance.

 Customer chooses remedy